 Proposals for new waste management facilities within Flood Zones 2 and 3 and of one hectare or greater within Flood Zone 1 must be accompanied by a Flood Risk Assessment (FRA).
-This must take into account cumulative effects with other existing or proposed developments.
+This must take into account cumulative effects with other existing or proposed developments and climate change (MM12.13).